Britain's COVID vaccine rollout drives return to supermarkets

 “Many of us this time last year were eating all our meals at home and we bought extra food and drink as a result.
 Now we’re seeing take-home grocery sales dip versus 2020 as people are able to eat in restaurants, pubs and cafés and can pick up food on the go again,” said McKevitt.

-Of Britain's big four supermarket groups, Asda was the best performer with sales up 1.9% year-on-year.
-Market leader Tesco's (TSCO.L) sales were flat, while Sainsbury's (SBRY.L) was up 0.7% and Morrisons (MRW.L) was up 0.3%.
+Of Britain’s big four supermarket groups, Asda was the best performer with sales up 1.9% year-on-year.
+Market leader Tesco’s sales were flat, while Sainsbury’s was up 0.7% and Morrisons was up 0.3%.

 Kantar said grocery prices fell 1.2% over the 12 week period, the fastest fall since August 2016.